 Business-type activities.
-Business-type activities increased the City's net position by \$2,721,496.
-Key elements of this increase are as follows:
+Business-type activities decreased the City's net position by \$249,720.
+Key elements of this decrease are as follows:

-- As discussed above, there was an approximately \$1.1 million transfer from governmental activities. - Revenues increased approximately \$620,000.
-The largest increase was the result of a \$429,677 capital grant, a Community Development Block Grant.
-There was also a 4% increase in charges for services. - Expenses decreased 8%, mostly in utilities.
-The largest component of this decrease was an approximately \$287,000 decrease in repairs and maintenance.
+- Revenues decreased \$295,771.
+The largest decrease was the result of approximately \$400,000 for a Community Development Block Grant.
+The grant was completed in the prior fiscal year.
+There was also a 3% increase in charges for services. - Expenses increased 20%, mostly in utilities.
+The largest component of this increase was an approximately \$1.01 million increase in other services and charges.
+The increase was mainly due to a drainage project.